andriydovbenko/Current-Time-Indicator/README.md

 # Current-Time-Indicator
-This application shows current time into console one time per every 500 milliseconds
+This application shows current time into console one time per every second